Explore the Majestic Kanchenjunga Circuit Trek in Eastern Nepal:

 2) The SECOND important permit is the 'Kanchenjunga Conservation Area Project Permit (KCAP)'.
 This project contributes to the preservation and maintenance of the region's fragile ecosystem.

 3) The THIRD Permit is the TIMS (Trekkers' Information Management System) Card.
-However, TIMS is for the time being on hold for few other reasons and can be obligatory in the years to come.
+However, TIMS is for the time being on hold for a few other reasons and can be obligatory in the years to come.